-North County Academy (NCA) is a San Diego County Office of Education school that contracts with the San Diego Center for Children for its therapeutic services.
-The purpose of this partnership is to offer a school designed to meet the academic and therapeutic needs of students with mental health concerns
+North County Academy (NCA) is a school located in Carlsbad operated by the North Coastal Consortium for Special Education SELPA in affiliation with the San Diego County Office of Education.
+The school contracts with the San Diego Center for Children for its therapeutic services.
+The purpose of this partnership is to offer a school designed to meet the academic and therapeutic needs of students with mental health concerns.

 The prevailing goal of the school is to help students acquire the skills needed to re-integrate into a more comprehensive and less restrictive setting.
 NCA's success is largely due to a team of professionals that care about students and strive to create a positive environment.